-During this trek you’ll arrive to an Incan site called “Peroniyoc”, while appreciating small local communities in their daily tasks and discover the operations of the main Incan rock quarry, located 5 miles away from Ollantaytambo.
+During this trek, you’ll arrive in an Incan site called “Peroniyoc”, while appreciating small local communities in their daily tasks and discover the operations of the main Incan rock quarry, located 5 miles away from Ollantaytambo.
 At this Quarry, the ancient Incan stone-cutters carved and polished the rocks to build the “Temple of the Sun” in Ollantaytambo.

-After three days of this adventurous hike, we will arrive to the City of Aguas Calientes by train.
-The fourth day you will visit the great Lost Incan City of Machu Picchu.
+After three days of this adventurous hike, we will arrive at the City of Aguas Calientes by train.
+On the 4 days, you will visit the great Lost Incan City of Machu Picchu.

 CAUTION: Please allow a minimum of two (02) days to acclimate before considering to begin your adventure package to Machu Picchu.